Insulin Injections: What Diabetes Doctors Want You to Know

 Being able to replace insulin in the body has been one of the great medical advances of all time.
 “For many patients, insulin is huge in getting blood sugars under control and preventing long-term complications,” says Anthony Pick, MD, an endocrinologist at Northwestern Medicine Lake Forest Hospital in Lake Forest, Illinois.

 There are various types of insulin

-Depending on your lifestyle and how advanced your insulin deficiency is, your doctor may advise taking one of the five types of insulin, according to the American Diabetes Association (ADA).
+Depending on your lifestyle and how advanced your insulin deficiency is, your doctor may advise one of the five types of insulin injections, according to the American Diabetes Association (ADA).
 They all take a different amount of time to reach the bloodstream, reach a peak, and remain effective.
 These include, per the ADA: